coleifer/walrus/docs/models.rst

 * Automatic removal of stop-words
 * Porter stemmer on by default
 * Optional double-metaphone implementation
+* Default conjunction is *AND*, but there is also support for *OR*.

 Limitations
 ^^^^^^^^^^^

-* Default conjunction is *AND* and there is no way to override this.
-I plan on supporting *OR* but I'm not sure yet on the API.
 * Partial strings are not matched.
 * Very naive scoring function.
+* Quoted multi-word matches do not work.

 Need more power?
 ----------------